Top 6 Skype alternatives for businesses

 It’s also a great alternative if you’re using other Microsoft tools in your workflow or to manage your tasks, like Word, Excel, or Outlook.
 The software all belonging to the same “family” makes for several simple integrations that’ll come in handy for offices running on Microsoft.

 In terms of features, it offers both chat and video calls, just like Skype, but with improvements that offer a more modern-feeling interface.
 For example, chat histories are much more advanced than in Skype, there are improved group chat features, and you can seamlessly switch between different types of communication.
+However, you cannot send voice messages in Teams (unlike Skype).

 The one potential downside is that Teams is focused on, well, teams.
 The process for chatting with people outside your company or organization, like clients or vendors, isn’t as simple as chatting with your coworkers.
 However, it is possible to add guest access, which might be worth considering if you mostly use Skype for inter-office communication.